psh/kotlin-state-machine/README.md

     state(Liquid) { }
     state(Gas) { }

-    onTransition {
+    onTransition { machineState ->
-        // called when dwelling on a particular node, or when
+        // called when dwelling on a particular node,
+        // eg, MachineState.Dwelling( Node(Gas) )
+        //
-        // traversing an edge of the graph
+        // or when traversing an edge of the graph,
+        // eg, MachineState.Traversing( Edge( Node(Liquid), Node(Gas) )
     }

-    onState {
+    onState { state ->
-        // called with each state we land in
+        // called with each state we land in eg, Solid or Gas }
-    }
 }
 ```